JesseEmond/blitz-2022-inscription/README.md

 With this evaluation tool, we saw that our greedy approach worked pretty well on most levels, but had an almost null chance of ever getting the perfect pack on the 256 totems level.
 Because going faster means we can run more attempts in 1 second and get a higher packing probability, we profiled and optimized.
 Some noteworthy speed-ups came from:

 - Representing our grid as a list of rows with `u64` ints, since we never go as high as a width of 64.
-We can also pre-compute the 64-bit "masks" of each totem rotations, then checking if a totem fits on a given row amounts to doing a bit-and between 64-bit integers;
+We can also pre-compute the 64-bit "masks" of each totem rotation, then checking if a totem fits on a given row amounts to doing a bit-and between 64-bit integers;
   For example (using `u8` for simplicity):
   ```
   This grid:  +-----------------+